proemmer/papper/README.md

 Description
 ==============================

-Papper is an library that calculates by a given variable the needed plc read requests, and converts the result to the correct datatype of the variable.
+Papper is an library that calculates the needed plc read and write requests by the given variables, and converts the result to the correct datatype of the variable.